felixmulder/felixmulder.github.io/writing/2022-03-10-Interviewing-as-a-Software-Engineer.md

 > * The operator UI should be able to query the data by hour of day
 >
 > #### Non-functional requirements
-> * The data does not have to appear immediately in the operator UI
+> * The data does not have to appear immediately in the operator UI, a lag of
+>   15 minutes is an acceptable SLO
 > * The system can be eventually consistent
-> * Our startup has around 200k active users with peak traffic of about peak
+> * Our startup has around 200k active users with peak traffic of about 4
->   traffic of 4 million interactions per minute (~67k interactions per
+>   million interactions per minute (~67k interactions per second, at 20
->   second, at 20 interactions per user)
+>   interactions per user)
 > * We can endure some data loss, but we should be able to gauge usage reliably
 > * The operator UI should have an up-time of three nines (99.9%)
 > * Our users are primarily in Europe, but we've plans to expand to North America